-In October, Giacomo was forced to temporarily suspend his journey to return home for a family emergency.
-But he will be back on the river in spring to resume his journey, picking up where he left off in Budapest.
-Giacomo will be all the more devoted to listening, observing and sharing information with those who know more than he does.
+In October, Giacomo was pend his journey to return home for a family emergency.
+But he will be back on the river in spring to resume his journey, picking up where he will be all the more devoted to listening, observing and sharing information with those who know more than he does.